 The guide provides common sense advice and simple steps to manage the software contract minefield by:

-- Providing an insight into how you may achieve greater flexibility from your licensing terms
+- Providing an insight into how you may achieve greater flexibility from your licencing terms

 - The right questions to ask when it comes to negotiating new terms with SAP

-- The tools you need to ensure you get optimal value from your SAP licensing
+- The tools you need to ensure you get optimal value from your SAP licencing

-The full Licensing Guide is available for our members to download, and is full of useful tips and tricks to best negotiate your SAP License.
-We have provided an excerpt from our SAP Licensing Guide as a taster of what to expect.
+The full Licencing Guide is available for our members to download, and is full of useful tips and tricks to best negotiate your SAP License.
+We have provided an excerpt from our SAP Licencing Guide as a taster of what to expect.